Criminal Background Checks/Drug Screening/Fingerprinting

 Some health care and education facilities require students to obtain a background check in a certain period of time or use a specific company to obtain background checks, drug testing, or fingerprinting.
 Other facilities accept background checks from any company in any time frame.
 The DCE will advise students prior to their clinical placement if the site requires a specific company or timeframe for the CBC, drug screening, or fingerprinting.
 It will be the student’s responsibility to complete the background check, drug screening, or fingerprinting with the required company at their own expense within the timeframe specified by the site.
 If a site requires CBCs be completed, background check results may be sent to the site.
 The policy regarding who receives the results is determined by the site, not the SLP Program or Sacred Heart University.

 Because several clinical facilities require the university to provide students’ CBC results, the SLP DCE will need to have access to CBC inquiry results during a student’s active enrollment in the SLP Program at Sacred Heart University.
-All students’ CBC information will be sent to the designated SHU faculty/staff member and the DCE will be alerted of any adverse information; therefore, students using fingerprinting/CBC services at CES give permission for SHU to access their report upon signing the Applicant Statement of Understanding Regarding Background Checks and Professional Conduct.
+All students’ CBC information will be sent to the designated SHU faculty/staff member and the DCE will be alerted of any adverse information; therefore, students using these services give permission for SHU to access their report upon signing the Applicant Statement of Understanding Regarding Background Checks and Professional Conduct.

 In the case of adverse information in a CBC report, the DCE will proceed as follows: